×

 This resource from the ICRC combines open-source information review, expert interviews, and case studies from a variety of countries to provide guidelines for how law enforcement officials and health and care workers can fulfill their respective goals in harmony.
 This assessment examines several specific common interactions between law enforcement and health workers, such as providing care for injured protestors and law enforcement’s presence in emergency departments, with the case studies serving as positive examples of best practices.
 The report concludes by outlining guidelines in five specific areas of law enforcement-health worker intersection, including the safety of first-aid providers, patient dignity and autonomy, and immigrants’ access to health care.

-These occupational safety guidelines, jointly developed by the WHO and ILO, aim to prepare health organizations to protect the health and safety of their workers during public health emergencies.
+These occupational safety guidelines, jointly developed by WHO and ILO, aim to prepare health organizations to protect the health and safety of their workers during public health emergencies.
 Guidance is offered for how to handle both natural public health emergencies, such as disease outbreaks, and man-made emergencies, such as chemical spills.
 Though helpful to all health organizations, these guidelines are particularly useful for organizations that have low resources or operate in countries with higher risks of public health emergencies.

 Collection of Data – Attacks on Health Care in Conflict or Other Emergency Settings